-A rate "lock" or "commitment" is a promise from the lender to hold a certain interest rate and a specific number of points for you for a certain period of time while your application is processed.
-This means your interest rate can't go up as you are going through the application process.
+A rate "lock" or "commitment" is a promise from the lender to hold a particular interest rate and a certain number of points for you for a specified period while your application is processed.
+This protects you from getting through your whole application process and finding out at the end that the interest rate has gone up.

 Do you have a question regarding a mortgage program?